top of page

 • Any required medications

-What you SHOULD NOT bring:
+What clients SHOULD NOT bring:

 • Alcoholic beverages